DenchiSoft/VTubeStudio/Events/README.md

 ## Track custom point on ArtMesh event

+⚠️ **This event is currently only available on the [public beta branch](https://github.com/DenchiSoft/VTubeStudio/wiki/Joining-the-Beta)!!** ⚠️

 An event that tracks one or more specific points on **ArtMeshes** (model layers) in real-time and returns their position, rotation, size and visibility at a configurable frequency.
 Works for the main model only (no Live2D items or other VNet collab participant models).